mharisraza/HyperSpaceGamePanel/COMMIT-DESCRIPTION.md

+# implemented ban & unban user functionality.
+`desc`: Implemented ban & unban functionality where admin can ban & unban user if they violate the rules. also added loader (on every submission)

 # designed user & admin dashboard:
 `desc`: Design user and admin dashboard, added Admin Controller, implemented user list where admin can see all the user and their status registration date.